-This video is not supported by your browser at this time.The median time from biopsy-confirmed diagnosis to the initiation of treatment was 22 days.
+The median time from biopsy-confirmed diagnosis to the initiation of treatment was 22 days.
 Sixty-six percent of the women started treatment within 30 days, and nearly all (90 percent) started treatment within 60 days.
 There was no difference in survival rates for those treated by 60 days.

 However, for one in ten women studied, treatment started more than 60 days after their cancer diagnosis.
 Among those who had advanced cases of breast cancer, a delay of more than 60 days was associated with an 85 percent higher risk of breast cancer-related death, and a 66 percent higher risk of death overall, compared with women who were treated sooner.

 "We're finding as we do research, it is really the lower income population that suffers the highest burden of all diseases," says Paskett.
 "This study suggests that ten percent of women can't get access to care, or it takes a longer time to get access to care."

 Paskett says interventions to remove barriers and improve the timeliness of breast cancer treatment should focus on late-stage patients.
 Paskett recently published a study that confirmed patient navigators, often part of the clinical team, help patients negotiate the various complexities of the health care system and play a valuable role in helping breast cancer patients start treatment earlier.